AnnJohn/reviewing-and-updating-curriculum-quiz/README.md

 (X) render multiple routes with multiple views

-?: Which of the following is NOT an example of a strong learning objective?

-( ) use the path method to filter HTTP requests
-(X) know about paths in an HTTP request
-( ) describe GET parameters and how they allow web applications to handle user queries

-?: The contributing file gives guidelines for students on how to

-( ) solve a lab
-(X) raise an issue
-( ) edit the curriculum

-?: Learning objectives should be (check all that apply)
+?: When giving feedback on lessons (check all that apply):

-[X] measurable
+[ ] point out only the problem areas to save time
+[X] point out things that work really well too
-[ ] abstract
+[ ] start adding comments right away
-[X] observable
-[X] have specific conditions or criteria

-?: What is a good range of learning objectives to have in a lesson?

-( ) 1-3
-(X) 3-8
-( ) 7-10

-?: Learning objectives help your lesson be

-(X) student-centered
+[X] read the lesson in its entirety first before leaving any comments

+?: When you have feedback or comments as you’re reviewing

+( ) raise an issue on the repository and add your comments there (X) comment in-line in the pull request
-( ) content-centered
+( ) send an email

-?: What’s a good verb to start with if your learning objective requires students to create something (check all that apply):
+?: When you’re reviewing the main body of a Readme (check all that apply):

-[X] construct
-[ ] analyze
-[X] design
-[X] organize

-?: If you’re working on a lesson where we’ve defined the objectives for you, what do you do?

-( ) just get started
-(X) review the objectives to make sure that they fit the correct format of learning objectives
+[X]  make sure “big words” are explained, preferably before the terms are even used [X] make sure that metaphors, examples, and/or analogies are used frequently [ ] make sure that it's written in the first person singular ("I")

+?: If you're reviewing code blocks included in a lesson, you need to ( ) just make sure the code reads correctly
+(X) make sure that you can properly run the code in a repl or file and get the intended result

+?: When you're updating a lesson after a review you should:

+( ) create a new branch, make your updates there, and make a new pull request ( ) make your updates in the master branch
+(X) make your updates in the original wip-branch and keep the pull request as is

-?: When writing your lessons, you should:
+?: When addressing specific comments when you're updating a lesson, you should:

-(X) have your lessons follow multiple narrative domains so that students will have to apply their code in various scenarios ( ) have all of your lessons follow the same narrative domain so that students can follow things more easily
+(X) make an in-line comment below the reviewer's comment to say that it's been fixed or addressed ( ) raise an issue on the repository and say that it's been fixed

 ???

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/course-outline-quiz'>Course Outline Quiz</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/reviewing-and-updating-curriculum-quiz'>Reviewing and Updating Curriculum Quiz</a> on Learn.co and start learning to code for free.</p>